http4s/http4s/docs/src/hugo/content/standards.md

 ### Safe constructors

 Constructors that take an alternate type `A` should be named `fromA`.
+This includes constructors that return a value as a `ParseResult`.

 ```scala
 case class Foo(seconds: Long)